Towards a Peaceful, Prosperous & Integrated Africa

 Mr. Salem Matug is a political affairs specialist for the UN Fourth Committee and a member of several United Nations bodies responsible for peacekeeping, including the Peacebuilding Commission and the C34 Committee.
 He was previously a Libyan diplomat in Ethiopia, the African Union Commission, and ECA.
 He holds a Master's degree in International Studies from the University of Exeter and has taken professional courses in Conflict Prevention and Management from the Institute of Diplomatic Studies in Libya, as well as Preventive Diplomacy from UNITAR.

-Adviser, Political Affairs
+Advisor, Political Affairs

 MR. SALEM MATUG